mmemon21/OtterAirwaysReservationSystem/README.txt

 Android Otter Airways Reservation System App
 --------------------------------------------------------------------------------------------------------------

-This project demonstrates an airline application which consits of four activities, of which three are for customer usage (Creating an account, researving a seat & cancelling a reservation) and one for adminstrator usage (Manage system).
+This project demonstrates an airline application which consits of four activities, of which three are for customer usage (Creating an account, researving a seat & cancelling a reservation) and one for administrator usage (Manage system).

 What each main activity does: